RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Portfolio.md

 On central connect, it will check constantly if the value has changed or not.
 The central is a smartphone which has the app nRF Connect installed and acts as a central.

 ![[BLE_pheri_led_1.png]]
-Here, we can see the periodic advertisements that periodically occurs every $100ms$.
+Here, we can see the periodic advertisements that periodically occurs not every $100ms$, but around $40ms$.
 When the central connects to the peripheral, their is a heavily change of data present.
 Later, the central periodically checks the peripheral at a rate of $\pm 40ms$.
 This rate is defined by the smartphone.
+Weird.
+Further investigation is needed by manually setting the interval ranges and see if anything changes or not.

 ![[BLE_pheri_led_2.png]]
 When connected, we can read and write the custom characteristic of the custom service.
 This characteristic's value is linked to an LED which is turned on and turned off as can be seen on the scope image above.